-Maddi graduated from UNC School of Law in 2016.
-While at Carolina Law, she was the Clerk of Court for Holdnerness Moot Court where she was awarded National Order of the Barristers for outstanding participation and performance as a student advocate.
-Maddi was also a Notes and Comments Editor for the North Carolina Journal of International Law.
-She was selected for the Seymour W. Wurfel Award for unselfish dedication of time and spirit to the journal, persistence in the face of discouragement, and enthusiastic helpfulness to other staff members.
-Maddi assisted in the formation and governance of nonprofit organizations while she was part of the Community Development Clinic and was involved in Carolina’s pro bono program.
+Madeleine is a graduate of the University of Maryland and the University of North Carolina School of Law.
+While attending law school, she served as the Clerk of Court for Holdnerness Moot Court where she was awarded National Order of the Barristers for outstanding participation and performance as a student advocate.
+She also served as Notes and Comments Editor for the North Carolina Journal of International Law and was selected for the Seymour W. Wurfel Award for unselfish dedication of time and spirit to the journal, persistence in the face of discouragement, and enthusiastic helpfulness to other staff members.
+Madeleine’s article discussing the relationship between pharmaceutical companies and the Ebola outbreak was selected for publication.
+Additionally, Madeleine assisted in the formation and governance of nonprofit organizations while she was part of the Community Development Clinic and was involved in Carolina’s pro bono program.
 She was also a Leadership Development Fellow where she and her classmates created a platform for the student body to share common interests and coordinate attendance to unique events.
-Prior to her time in Chapel Hill, Maddi attended the University of Maryland.
-She received a B.A. in government and a minor in rhetoric.

 Education & Bar Admissions